theskumar/python-dotenv/README.md

 ### Disable load_dotenv

-You can disable automatic loading of dotenv values by setting the `DOTENV_AUTOLOAD_DISABLED` environmental variable to `true`.
+You can disable automatic loading of dotenv values by setting the `PYTHON_DOTENV_DISABLED` environmental variable to `true`.
 This can be useful if you are using a library that uses `load_dotenv` and you want to manage the environment in a different way.

 ## Command-line Interface